 Question - Are all Orthodox Christians "Greek Orthodox" or "Russian Orthodox"?

 No. The Orthodox Church is One Church.
 Currently, Church organization in North America is divided among several different "jurisdictions," or

 governing bodies of varying national origin within the One Church.
 The Greek or Russian Church is just one of many.

 Question - Does your church practice "Open Communion?"

 No. In the Orthodox Church, to receive Holy Communion, or any other Sacrament (Mystery), one must declare themselves to the total

 commitment into the Orthodox Faith.
 While we warmly welcome visitors to our services, it is understood that only those communicant members

 (baptized in the Orthodox Church) who are prepared by confession and fasting will approach the Holy Mysteries.

 Question - Why do you have all those pictures in your church?

 Icons are not pictures in the sense of naturalistic representations.
 They are rather stylized and symbolic expressions of divinized humanity.
 (See II

 Peter 1:4; I John 3:2.)
 Icons for the Orthodox are sacramental signs of God's Cloud of Witnesses (Hebrews 12:1).
 We do not worship icons.
-Rather, we

 Questions & Answers